ekeilty17/ekeilty17.github.io/_posts/moments-of-inertia-series/2024-11-02-definition-of-the-mass-moment-of-inertia.md

 ## Point Mass

 Suppose we have a point mass $m$ which is rotating a distance $R$ away from a fixed axis of rotation with angular velocity $\omega$.
-Recall that the tangential velocity is $v = R\omega$.

 <center>
 {% tikz point-mass %}[scale=1.5, line width=1.5pt, font=\LARGE]